Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Information Sharing to Signal Worldview

 \subsection{Equilibrium}

-To study information sharing to signal worldview, we now relax the assumption that worldview $p_i$, $i\in\{S,R\}$, is common knowledge.
-Instead, assume the distribution of players' prior belief is $F_i(p_i)$ as introduced in Section \ref{sec:model}.
+To study information sharing as a means of signaling worldview, we now relax the assumption that the sender's worldview $p_S$ is common knowledge.
+Instead, the sender's prior belief is distributed according to $F_S$, as introduced in Section~\ref{sec:model}.
+We interpret $S$'s desire to signal her worldview to $R$ as the wish to induce in $R$ an estimated worldview $\widehat{p}_S$ that is as close as possible to her actual worldview.
+Her social image utility equals